-• The sales tax is more regressive, but lower income individuals also pay far less in taxes compared to the value that is received in public benefits.
+The sales tax is more regressive, but lower income individuals also pay far less in taxes compared to the value that is received in public benefits.
 Higher income earners also pay exponentially more in taxes.
-Very little economic harm would arise from the sales tax rate advancing to 5.8%, or even 6.0%.
+Very little economic harm would arise from the sales tax rate advancing to 5.8%, or even 6.0%, to support current education funding demands.
 The extra revenue could then be used on other projects or to reduce the cost of any tax cut proposals.